BlackZork/mqmgateway/README.md

       - divider (required)
       - precision (optional)

-    Divides modbus value by divder and rounds to (precision) digits after the decimal.
+    Divides modbus value by divider and rounds to (precision) digits after the decimal.

   * **int32**